21st Century China

-The fastest running commercial train in the world is the Maglev train in Shanghai which runs between the city’s Pudong airport and the city centre at a top speed of 431 kilometres per hour.
-The train operates using magnetic levitation – a series of ultra powerful magnets which propel it.
+The fastest running commercial train in the world is the Maglev train in Shanghai which runs between the city’s Pudong airport and the city center at a top speed of 431 kilometers per hour.
+The train operates using magnetic levitation — a series of ultra powerful magnets which propel it.
 If you are leaving or arriving in the city via Pudong airport, we can arrange for you to take a ride on the Maglev.
 Each carriage has a speedometer so you can see when top speed is achieved!

 798 Art Zone, Beijing

 Not something that most visitors necessarily associate with China, Beijing has a thriving modern art movement that is becoming increasingly significant on the world stage.
-The scene’s epicentre is a vast industrial complex built in the 1950s as a joint venture between East Germany, Russia and China (798 refers to factory 798, part of the complex).
+The scene’s epicenter is a vast industrial complex built in the 1950s as a joint venture between East Germany, Russia and China (798 refers to factory 798, part of the complex).
 Following the removal of state subsidies, most of the factories in the complex were shut, and in the mid 1990s, Beijing’s artistic community moved in.
-Since then, the area’s popularity has exploded, and the former industrial zone is now home to hundreds of galleries, lofts, studios, and designers, as well as the associated upmarket boutiques and cafes.
+Since then, the area’s popularity has exploded, and the former industrial zone is now home to hundreds of galleries, lofts, studios, and designers, as well as the associated upmarket boutiques and cafés.
 In addition to seeing some fantastic art, a visit to 798 Art Zone will really underline the complexities and contradictions of modern China.